MrDamiAde/Entra-ID/README.md

 ### User Sources

-The users used in this project were sourced from https://1000randomnames.com.
-The users were then adapted to a CSV template sourced from Entra ID Bulk operations - create users tool.
+- The names used in this project were sourced from https://1000randomnames.com.
+- The names were then adapted to a CSV template sourced from Entra ID Bulk operations.

 ### Tools